790gradml/gradML/supervised/learnability_and_vc.md

 $N_\mathcal{H}(\epsilon, \delta) \leq N_{\mathcal{H}}^{UC}(\epsilon/2, \delta)$.
 </div>

-# VC-Dimension
+# VC Dimension

 Now, let’s move to the situation of infinite hypothesis class.
-Clearly, we don’t have a measurement for the size of the hypothesis class any more, but it is still possible to quantitively measure complexity of the model.
-For learnability In classification problems, what really matters is not the literal size of the hypothesis class, but the maximum number of data points that can be classified exactly.
-Take the simple situation in Figure <a href="#Fig:vc1" data-reference-type="ref" data-reference="Fig:vc1">1</a> for example, the hypothesis class of 1-dimensional linear classifier has a infinite size, but this doesn’t mean this class is a very complex class.
+Clearly, we don’t have a measurement for the size of the hypothesis class any more, but it is still possible to quantitatively measure complexity of the model.
+For learnability in classification problems, what really matters is not the literal size of the hypothesis class, but the maximum number of data points that can be classified exactly.
+Take the simple situation in Figure <a href="#Fig:vc1" data-reference-type="ref" data-reference="Fig:vc1">1</a> for example, the hypothesis class of 1-dimensional linear classifier has an infinite size, but this doesn’t mean this class is a very complex class.
 As shown in Figure
 <a href="#Fig:vc1" data-reference-type="ref"
 data-reference="Fig:vc1">1</a> (a), two points with whatever labels can